-Residents and students held an emergency candle-lit vigil outside Balliol College on Tuesday night to pay tribute to the Palestinian protesters killed and wounded in clashes with the Israeli military on Sunday.
+Residents and students held an emergency candle-lit vigil outside Balliol College on Tuesday night to pay tribute to the Palestinians killed and wounded in clashes with the Israeli military on Sunday.

 Over 100 students and residents observed the vigil, which fell on the 70th anniversary of the Palestinian exodus of 1948.